petzval/btferret/UPDATE.md

 1. Bug fix.
 Notify enable did not work with some LE devices.

 2. Btferret LE read/write (r,w commands) for the local device now display all the characteristics as options.

+### Version 17

+1. New option in btferret: u - Clear input buffer.
+Use if a Classic or Node connection is out of sync with the server (e.g. if a file transfer fails mid-procedure).

+2. New function save\_pair\_info().
+Normally, pairing info is saved automatically on program exit.
+This function saves it at any time.

+3. New function user\_function().
+A user-defined function inside btlib.c.
+For hackers - write your own code inside the library.
+For Python - a general purpose C subroutine.